bookofproofs/bookofproofs.github.io/_sources/history/19th-century/alexander-archie.md

 5. Published numerous papers in various scientific journals that advanced the field of mathematics at the time.
 6. Became the first African-American president of the Mathematical Association of America.

-Born 14 May1888, Ottumwa, Iowa, USA.
+Born 14 May 1888, Ottumwa, Iowa, USA.
 Died 4 January 1958, Des Moines, Iowa, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Alexander_Archie/)